Rockhopper Morris

 Pictures of Rockhopper MorrisOur Dances

-Our members are experienced dancers and musicians all of whom have lives in other morris sides.
-Although initially we danced anything that we could all quickly learn to perform, we found we needed more of a challenge, so we persuaded Nick Walden and Darrell Hurtt from Hammersmith Morris to teach us the unusual modern tradition of Raglan with its unique triple-step.
+Although initially we danced anything that we could all quickly learn to perform, we found we needed more of a challenge, so we persuaded Nick Walden and Darrell Hurtt from Bantam Cocks Morris to teach us the unusual modern tradition of Raglan with its unique triple-step.

 After learning such an interesting tradition we decided to drop our other dances to focus more on the new material.
 We supplemented the basic Raglan hankie dances with several new ones that we developed and then created our own stick dance tradition which uses the Raglan triple-step.
 These latter dances are all performed to tunes with a 3/2 or 9/8 rhythm which fits them very well.